gustavjonemo/Database_Technology/README.md

 + customers(**customer_name**, address)
 + orders(**order_id**, customer_name, nbr_pallets, cookie_name, order_status)
 + deliveries(delivety_id, order_id, date, time)

-(this should be replaced with your own relations, of course, but use the same way of marking primary keys and foreign keys).

 ## Scripts to set up database